 - Riders in the hazard avoidance task, where a warning was provided when the rider was 2.5 seconds away from the hazard, passed at a closer distance to the obstacle than a sober rider.

 - For both hazard tasks, riders turned in the wrong direction more often in the highest level of blood alcohol level tested.

 - In the curve circuit task, all alcohol conditions tended to have faster maximum speeds and increased variability in speed in the circuit.
 Riders with higher alcohol levels were also more likely to cross outside the curve circuit boundaries.

-With the data at hand, it’s clear and easy to say warmer weather leads to more riders on the road and the higher likelihood of accidents and fatalities.
+With the data at hand, it’s clear and easy to say warmer weather leads to more riders on the road and a higher likelihood of accidents and fatalities.
 Alcohol has been shown to affect your ability to ride, whether it’s avoiding a hazard, stopping quickly, or safely riding through a curve.
-The key is to ride as safe as possible at all times, and alcohol should be avoided if you plan to ride a motorcycle.
+The key is to ride as safely as possible at all times, and alcohol should be avoided if you plan to ride a motorcycle.
 The holidays are to be a time of celebration, so let’s make sure to do our best to ride safely and get to the next ride of the year.